Wingedcross/how-to-npm/README.md

-This file contains information about my first nodejs readme file!
+This file contains information about my first nodejs files!